JaspreetKhela/service-robot/README.md

 ### Features
 This application allows a customer to enter responses to form questions.

+This application uses the following technologies:
+* HTML5
+* Bootstap CSS Library

 ### Testing
 This application can be directly tested in the Command Line Interface by using it.